whatSocks/hfwiki/Building-on-Windows.md

     One technique is described below:
     * create a directory C:\Development\HiFi\windows-dlls
     * add C:\Development\HiFi\windows-dlls to your path
-    * copy the following files into this directory: zlib1.dll, freeglut.dll, glew32.dll, opencv_*.dll
+    * copy the following files into this directory: zlib1.dll, freeglut.dll, glew32.dll

     Note: you will find freeglut.dll and glew32.dll in the C:\Development\HiFi\hifi\interface\external tree.
-You will need to find the OpenCV dlls from where you installed OpenCV, and zlib1.dll from where you installed zLib.
+You will need to find the zlib1.dll from where you installed zLib.

 * You also need to make the interface\resources directory available to interface.exe.
 To do that, copy the contents of C:\Development\HiFi\hifi\interface\resources to C:\Development\HiFi\build\interface\Debug